benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 For example, when reserving a sports court, one will have the date and time, the facilities will have the available courts, and there's the weather forecast to check if it is appropriate to play.
 That's context for making the action of reserving a court.

 In code, the specifics of what it is or how is it implemented differs between frameworks.
-The general idea is that **it's just values used in components**, like some type of handler to make an action.
+The general idea is that **it's just values used in components**, like values in some sort of handler to make an action.

 It's important to note that it's different from a router and a handler or controller.
 A router maps keys, like a request path, to a handler, a function that can access a context to do something.
 Example of context in programming are: